Ceres: Roman Goddess of Fertility and the Commoners

 Mercury Finds Pluto

-In order to get back their daughter, Jupiter send Mercury.
+In order to get back their daughter, Jupiter sent Mercury.
 The messenger found their daughter Proserpina with Pluto, demanding him to give back what he unjustly obtained.
 But, Pluto had other plans and asked for one more night, just so that he could enjoy the love of his life for a bit longer.
 Mercury conceded.

 That night, Pluto charmed Proserpina into eating six little pomegranate seeds.
 Nothing too bad, one would say.
 But, as the god of the underworld knew like no other, if you eat in the underworld you are forever doomed to stay there.